Engineering-Research-and-Development/synthetic-data-generator/src/model_registry/README.md

-This will build the model repository and latest postgres image and launch a compose stack with both the model repository and postgres containers
+This will build the model repository and latest postgres image and launch a compose stack with both the model repository and postgres containers.
+After the containers are launched, you can start sending request to the endpoints by navigating to http://127.0.0.1:80 and adding the endpoints name!
 ## OpenAPI Documentation
-As default, FASTApi will automatically create the documentation when the server is launched at  http://0.0.0.0:80/docs.
+As default, FASTApi will automatically create the documentation when the server is launched at http://127.0.0.1/docs.